MrDesjardins/stockgame/README.md

 ## Backlog Top Priorities

-- [ ] Remove hardcodeing URL from StockCanvas.tsx to use a environment variable
 - [ ] Obfuscate the Stock to avoid people cheating (remove stock name and date on the initial load)
 - [ ] Make the canvas more responsive (mobile friendly?)
 - [ ] Make the canvas draw with touch (mobile support?)